Charul090/Charul090/README.md

 **Charul090/Charul090** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 !-->
 #### About Me:
-- 🔭 I’m currently working on React,Flask.
+- 🔭 I’m currently working on NESTJS.
-- 🌱 I’m currently looking for a job.
-- 💬 Ask me about Manchester United, football, suits, GOT.
 - 📫 How to reach me: baricharul9@hotmail.com.
 - :smile: Pronouns: he/him
 - :zap: Fun Fact: ```undefined```/```None```